thiago-a-souza/MongoDB/MongoClient/README.md

 # Compiling

-From the project root directory, where *pom.xml* was created, generate the jar running the command:
+From the project root directory, where *pom.xml* was created, generate the jar using the command:

 ```
 mvn package